The Pirates of Dark Water: Broadcast and release

 The show first premiered on Fox Kids in early 1991 as a five-part mini-series titled Dark Water.
 Following a number of animation tweaks and other changes by Hanna-Barbera, those episodes were rebroadcast later in 1991 as the first five episodes of the regular series.
 Notably, the original mini-series featured the voice of Roddy McDowall as Niddler, whereas in the revised version, the character was voiced by Frank Welker.

 The first season, consisting of 13 episodes, aired on ABC.
 The second season, consisting of the last 8 episodes, aired in first-run syndication as part of The Funtastic World of Hanna-Barbera.
 The series was never completed, ending abruptly after 21 episodes with only eight of the thirteen treasures collected.

 Home media

-On August 31, 2010, Warner Archive released The Pirates of Dark Water: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
-This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
+The complete series was released on DVD on August 31, 2010.

 Reception

 The Pirates of Dark Water was reviewed favorably in The Scarecrow Video Movie Guide, which contrasted it with other cartoons from the same period, noting that it was "...serious, well-written, and had a certain amount of craft in its character animation and watercolor backgrounds."
 Collider called it one of the 14 greatest kids cartoons of the 1990s as well as a property worthy of resurrection.
 Screen Rant said the show "has a robust cult following to this day and was one of the best adventure shows of its era, with surprisingly strong writing and a beautifully designed world."